-This illusion was shattered a few years ago as I watched Chinatown (1974) for the first time with Darlin’ Husband pointing out Hillerman in this Jack Nicholson movie.
-In his scenes Hillerman shattered this illusion every time he spoke.
+This illusion was shattered a few years ago as I watched Chinatown (1974) for the first time and Darlin’ Husband pointing out Hillerman in this Jack Nicholson movie.
+In his scenes, Hillerman shattered this illusion every time he spoke.
 As only later I read Hillerman was born and bred in Texas.

-So Hillerman’s Higgins was one of more than a few characters that I remember fondly from way back then in this iconic role.
+So Hillerman’s Higgins was one of more than a few characters that I remember fondly from way back then.
 His character Higgins was one of my dad’s favourites from the wee screen.
 At the time there were a number of 1980s film and TV characters that my father called his heroes.
 Primarily, for their fabulously written roles and laughed with constantly for their more comic moments.

 Here he played Thomas Magnum, a Private Investigator based in Hawaii.
 With a penchant for pretty ladies, Hawaiian shirts and solving cases.
 And a beloved red Ferrari.
-A kinda more British equivalent being Jersey based Bergerac (1981-91) But without that trademark moustache, charisma and probably the sun.
+A kinda more British equivalent being Jersey based Bergerac (1981-91).
+But without that trademark moustache, charisma and probably the sun.
 And played by the attractive to thinking woman of a certain age, John Nettles.
 The guest star list for Magnum PI is amazing including Ernest Borgnine, Frank Sinatra, Ian McShane and Sharon Stone.

 Keeping an eye on all the proceedings was Magnum’s foil, the terribly British Higgins played by Hillerman.
-Or to be exact Johnathan Quayle Hiiggins III.
+Or to be exact Johnathan Quayle Higgins III.
 Higgins, a British man claiming to be the Baron of Perth (Scotland) and an accomplished war veteran who studied at Eton and Sandhurst.
 Often casting his sardonic eye on Magnum’s shenanigans and assisting him with his combat knowledge.

 Higgins was played with that oft weary and dry humour found in 80s leads be it Rickman in Die Hard (1988) or Robin Hood Prince of Thieves (1991).
-These in combination to Hillerman’s spot on English accent built up easily our picture of Higgins in a credible manner.
+These in combination with Hillerman’s spot-on English accent built up easily our picture of Higgins in a credible manner.
 As we learn more of his prestigious British past including being awarded the Victoria Cross and degrees at Cambridge and involvement in many wars.
 And his previous war role as a Sergeant Major with his barking of orders to his pair of Doberman Pinchers, Zeus and Apollo.

-At times during the series Higgins’ half brother was introduced to us.
-To my father’s delight these roles also played just as wonderfully by Hillerman.
+At times during the series, Higgins’ half brother was introduced to us.
+To my father’s delight, these roles also played just as wonderfully by Hillerman.
 Higgins’ half brothers were South American, Texan and Irish and different personalities to their half brother.
 Hillerman reprised the role in two further series with his appearances in Murder She Wrote (1984-96) and Simon and Simon (1981-89).
 Hillerman also played homage to the role in a series of adverts during the series run and after this.

 And as for Robin Masters?
 With his possible unseen additional role for Hillerman left up for debate as the Magnum series ended one thing is clear.
 For the entire series, Hillerman fooled me and probably many more viewers into believing he was an Englishman.
 His performances in this show also comically portraying his half brothers from many nations.